- As low as $142/Night

 Please note: This property is currently listed for sale, so we are discounting the price.
 If you are comfortable with the occasional showing, Realtor will give you 48 hours before each appointment, you do not have to be present.
 Stay in a great spot for less, it's a win-win for the right guests.

 Stay comfortably in Charleston at this 2-bedroom condo with 2 full bathrooms.
 The space features 2 queen beds, AC, WiFi, a washing machine, and more.
-This phenomenal and welcoming property is the ideal getaway for guests looking to relax and appreciate all that Charleston has to offer.
-It's simple to see why you'll be able to relax at our place.
+This phenomenal and welcoming property is the ideal getaway for guests looking to relax and savor all that Charleston has to offer.
+It's painless to see why you'll be able to relax at our place.

 About the Area